How To Plan A Sunrise Hike

 Bring a headlamp with extra batteries.
-Having a reliable lighting source is key when hiking in the dark, and do not forget to pack an extra set of batteries.
+Having a reliable lighting source is key when hiking in the dark, and don’t forget to pack an extra set of batteries!

 Be mindful of any wildlife, campsites, or other hikers on the trail.
 Pay close attention to your surroundings and maintain solid footing as much as possible.

 Always prepare and pack for temps that are 20 degrees cooler than the expected forecast calls for.
 Without the warmth from the sun, the air is cool and brisk, even during the summer months.
-You will want to dress in layers, and always pack extra layers and a jacket.
+You’ll want to dress in layers, and always pack extra layers and a jacket.

 It’s important that you time out your hike accordingly, so that you don’t miss dawn.
 Give yourself 30 extra minutes of time to kill when planning your hike.
 Hiking in the dark requires a bit more patience, so make sure you give yourself plenty of time to reach the summit before the sun comes up.